 If you are looking for a more hassle-free rental process, you should probably rent from SUPrents.
 Their boards rent in new condition.
 They even have Pint X boards which are about double the range of a standard Pint.
 You have the ability to pay for a complete board in advance by sending them a deposit.
 If you enjoy the board and want to keep it, you have a new Onewheel on a ‘try before you buy’ basis!

-Both offer insurance.
+Both offer insurance for damage protection.
 This I do recommend especially on ‘Friendswitha’ as their boards are used.
-Accidental damage or prior damage? don’t take the risk on it and opt for the insurance.
+Accidental damage or prior damage? don’t take the risk on it and opt for the damage protection insurance.

 Personally, I have purchased a used Onewheel from SUPRents.
 These are Onewheel rentals they sell afterwards.
 Their secondhand rented boards are a good way to get a deal on a lightly used Onewheel.
 Because they sell secondhand Onewheels, I don’t think demoing a board is necessary.
 You can always buy one later.
 They also have optional gear to rent so there’s no excuse not to wear protective equipment.
 Wear the gear especially if you are a new rider.
 Its a simple way to avoid serious injury.